Complementary and Alternative Therapies

 It is a good idea to choose a therapist who is registered with a regulatory body or professional association.
 This means that they will have met the standards of practice and education required by that organisation.
 Either before or during your first visit with your practitioner, ask about their training and qualifications.

-Be cautious of any complementary or alternative therapy practitioner who advises you to abandon your conventional medical treatment.
+Be cautious of any complementary or alternative therapy practitioner who advises you to stop your conventional medical treatment.

 Some ways to find a reputable practitioner include: